Using Pattern Theology to Answer Questions

 - its impact on the world cannot be denied

-- its record of fulfilled prophecies
+- its record of fulfilled prophecies has not been duplicated in any other book

 2. The way that we Apply the Bible

 I said that our approach to the Bible and how we apply it to our practice of Christian living is called pattern theology.
 Pattern theology is the belief that the Bible contains patterns or blueprints that direct our actions in every area of Christian life.
-We believe this because when we read the Old Testament and the New Testament, we see God's people consciously using God's Word in this way.
+We believe this because when we read the Old Testament as well as the New Testament, we see God's people consciously using God's Word in this way.
 Noah, Moses, Solomon, Paul and Jude all specifically taught and acted according to this principle.

 Questions and Answers